assemble/assemble/README.md

 ## Templates API

 Assemble has an extensive API for working with templates and template collections.
-In fact, the entire API from the [templates](https://github.com/jonschlinkert/templates) library is available on Assemble.
+In fact, the entire API from the [templates][] library is available on Assemble.

-While we work on getting the assemble docs updated with these methods you can visit [the templates library](https://github.com/jonschlinkert/templates) to learn more about the full range of features and options.
+While we work on getting the assemble docs updated with these methods you can visit [the templates library][templates] to learn more about the full range of features and options.

 ***